 We pride ourselves on providing the clear, focused and pragmatic advice which commercial clients are looking for.
 A number of our members have prior experience in business and are fully aware of commercial imperatives and objectives.

 Park Square Barristers has a wide range of experience in commercial and chancery matters, and our barristers regularly appear in the Business and Property courts in Leeds and Manchester.

 Commercial and Chancery team handles instructions in wills and probate, trusts, insolvency and contractual and partnership disputes, to name a few – The Legal 500 (2018)

-With 26 commercial practitioners, and an ability to leverage its strength in other related disciplines, Park Square Barristers is well placed to advise on a broad spectrum of issues, including banking, company and partnership law, insolvency, wills and trusts, and professional negligence. – Click here to see more.
+With over 25 commercial practitioners, and an ability to leverage its strength in other related disciplines, Park Square Barristers is well placed to advise on a broad spectrum of issues, including banking, company and partnership law, insolvency, wills and trusts, and professional negligence. – Click here to see more.

 We work very much as a team, enabling cases to be run smoothly and continuously and with access to a range of expert opinions.
 We also work across teams (for example, with our Civil Fraud, Family Finance or Regulatory & Disciplinary teams) wherever a multi-disciplinary approach is needed, such as with health & safety cases and directors’ disqualifications or family property disputes.

 “Members of Park Square Barristers’ commercial and Chancery team have expertise in insolvency, TOLATA, probate, trusts, wills and contractual disputes, among other areas” – The Legal 500 (2017)